 The examination resulted in no adjustments to policyholders' surplus and one reclassification from Schedule B to Schedule BA.
-The current examination resulted in nine recommendations, which related to adherence to the bylaws, the reporting of executive compensation, reporting of commercial mortgage loan agreements, and the reporting of reinsurance balances.
+The current examination resulted in 10 recommendations, one of which was a repeat recommendation from the prior examination, one related to adherence to the bylaws, one related to the reporting of executive compensation, two related to the reporting of commercial mortgage loan agreements, and five related to the reporting of reinsurance balances.